patricia-gallardo/patricia-gallardo.github.io/_posts/2020-12-01-trying-asan-on-windows-in-cmake-in-clion.md

 ```
 Then bluntly copy everything in "$ENV{ProgramFiles\(x86\)}/Microsoft Visual Studio/2019/Community/VC/Tools/Llvm/x64/lib/clang/10.0.0/lib/windows" to cmake-build-debug/pacman/bin/

 This is a hammer, but you should be able to work it out, Patricia.
-And maybe inprove on this text? ;)
+And maybe improve on this text? ;)

 Based on
 * [AddressSanitizer (ASan) for Windows with MSVC](https://devblogs.microsoft.com/cppblog/addresssanitizer-asan-for-windows-with-msvc/)